top of page

 Fees and Rebates

-Face-to-face, telephone and telehealth sessions typically last for 50 minutes under DVA and Medicare.
-Whereas under the NDIS they typically last around 60 minutes.
+Session Length: Face-to-face, telephone and telehealth sessions typically last for 50 minutes under DVA and Medicare, whereas under the NDIS they typically last around 60 minutes.
+Occasionally sessions will extend up to 90mins where indicated, for example, during exposure therapy and chairwork (a Schema Therapy technique) sessions.

 The Rocket Building.png